StefanoBr/LCZ-mapping-spectral-unmixing/README.md

 This repository contains two distinct but interlinked codes.
 One is dedicated to the Model training and validation to produce LCZ maps while the other focus on model training and validation to produce class fraction maps with spectral unmixing.

-## CODENAME LCZ is structured as follow:
+## CODENAME LCZ is structured as follows:
 ### Training

 #### Set-Up